d3/d3-selection/README.md

 <a name="selection_style" href="#selection_style">#</a> <i>selection</i>.<b>style</b>(<i>name</i>[, <i>value</i>[, <i>priority</i>]])

-If a *value* is specified, sets the style property with the specified *name* to the specified *value* on the selected elements and returns this selection.
-If the *value* is a constant, then all elements are given the same style value; otherwise, if the *value* is a function, then the function is evaluated for each selected element (in order), being passed the current datum *d* and the current index *i*, with the `this` context as the current DOM element.
+If a *value* is specified, sets the style property with the specified *name* to the specified value on the selected elements and returns this selection.
+If the *value* is a constant, then all elements are given the same style property value; otherwise, if the *value* is a function, then the function is evaluated for each selected element (in order), being passed the current datum *d* and the current index *i*, with the `this` context as the current DOM element.
 The function’s return value is then used to set each element’s style property.
 A null value will remove the style property.
 An optional *priority* may also be specified, either as null or the string `important` (without the exclamation point).

-If a *value* is not specified, returns the current computed value of the specified style property for the first non-null element in the selection.
+If a *value* is not specified, returns the current computed value of the specified style property for the first (non-null) element in the selection.
 This is generally useful only if you know the selection contains exactly one element.
-Note that **the computed value may be different than the previously-set value**, particularly if the style property was set using a shorthand property (such as the `font` style, which is shorthand for `font-size`, `font-face`, etc.).
+The computed value **may be different than the previously-set value**, particularly if it was set using a shorthand property (such as the `font` style, which is shorthand for `font-size`, `font-face`, etc.).

-Note that CSS styles typically have associated units.
+Caution: unlike many SVG attributes, CSS styles typically have associated units.
 For example, `3px` is a valid stroke-width property value, while `3` is not.
-Although some browsers implicitly assign the `px` (pixel) unit to numeric values, not all browsers do: IE, for example, throws an “invalid arguments” error and stops executing!
+Some browsers implicitly assign the `px` (pixel) unit to numeric values, but not all browsers do: IE, for example, throws an “invalid arguments” error!

 <a name="selection_property" href="#selection_property">#</a> <i>selection</i>.<b>property</b>(<i>name</i>[, <i>value</i>])

-Some HTML elements have special properties that are not addressable using attributes or styles.
-For example, form text fields have a `value` string property, checkboxes have a `checked` boolean property, all HTML elements have a `className` string property.
-Use the property operator to get or set these properties.
+Some HTML elements have special properties that are not addressable using attributes or styles, such as a form field’s text `value` and a checkbox’s `checked` boolean.
+Use this operator to get or set these properties.

-If a *value* is specified, sets the property with the specified name to the specified value on selected elements.
+If a *value* is specified, sets the property with the specified *name* to the specified value on selected elements.
 If the *value* is a constant, then all elements are given the same property value; otherwise, if the *value* is a function, then the function is evaluated for each selected element (in order), being passed the current datum *d* and the current index *i*, with the `this` context as the current DOM element.
 The function’s return value is then used to set each element’s property.
 A null value will delete the specified property.

-If a *value* is not specified, returns the value of the specified property for the first non-null element in the selection.
+If a *value* is not specified, returns the value of the specified property for the first (non-null) element in the selection.
 This is generally useful only if you know the selection contains exactly one element.

 <a name="selection_text" href="#selection_text">#</a> <i>selection</i>.<b>text</b>([<i>value</i>])